 - Other work-related water-worthy crafts

-Under the Jones Act, you can file a formal lawsuit against your employer if you experience an on-the-job accident or injury to their negligence or a crewmember’s negligence.
+Under the Jones Act, you can file a formal lawsuit against your employer if you experience an on-the-job accident or injury due to their negligence or that of a crewmember.

-The law is in place to ensure that employers maintain a safe work environment that prevents unnecessary injuries and wrongful deaths.
-Your accident must result in a severe or permanent injury or disability to file a claim under the Jones Act.
+The law is in place to ensure that employers maintain a safe work environment that prevents severe injuries and fatal accidents.
+Your maritime accident must result in a severe or permanent injury or disability to file a claim under the Jones Act.

-Proving Seaman Eligibility, Filing a Jones Act Claim
+Proving Seaman’s Eligibility and Filing a Jones Act Claim

 When filing a claim under the Jones Act, you must first confirm your eligibility as a seaman and prove this status.
-There will also be evidence you need to prepare.
-The completeness of your documentation could influence the level of compensation you receive.
+Next, there will be documents to prepare, and your documentation’s completeness could influence the compensation you receive.

-Where possible, make sure to collect these where possible:
+When possible, make sure to collect the following:

 - A copy of the accident report

-- Notes and contact details from witnesses of your accident
+- Notes and contact information from accident witnesses

 - Medical bills related to your injury or accident

-- Medical reports linking your injury to the accident
+- Medical reports linking your condition to the accident

-- Out-of-pocket receipts, including medication and transportation expenses
+- Out-of-pocket receipts, including those for medication and transportation expenses

-These are the steps to expect when filing a claim:
+These are the steps to take when filing a claim:

-- Filing a claim with your employer’s insurance company
+- File a claim with your employer’s insurance company

 - Supply proof of your damages and injuries

-- Show that your injuries were a result of negligence by your employer or negligence by a crewmember
+- Show that the harm you suffered was the result of negligence by your employer or a crewmember

-U.S Code 46 § 30106 outlines the Jones Act’s statute of limitations.
-It states that individuals must file a formal civil action within three years of the incident.
-While you don’t have to see an employer’s doctor under the Jones Act, it is best to inform your employer of your injury immediately.
+U.S. Code 46 § 30106 outlines the Jones Act’s statute of limitations.
+It states that individuals must file a formal civil action within three years of an incident.
+So, while you don’t have to see your employer’s doctor under the Jones Act, immediately informing your supervisor of a workplace injury is best.

 Longshore and Harbor Workers’ Compensation Act (LHWCA)

-The Longshore and Harbor Workers’ Compensation ACT (LHWCA) federal law covers maritime workers who work on land, such as:
+The Longshore and Harbor Workers’ Compensation A.C.T.
+(LHWCA) is the federal law that covers maritime workers working on land.

 - Longshore operators, whether at sea or on land